KI-CISWG/MVCR/mvcr-0.6.md

 That being said, the consent receipt is also being designd to be a consent token.
 So that it can be used with third parties to manage consent independently of the service provider.

+The consent receipt is based on ISTPA work with reference: (http://xml.coverpages.org/ISTPA-AnalysisOfPrivacyPrinciplesV2.pdf)

 (Discussion Note: Compliance by default approach is designed for an audience that wants an open commercial channel for 3rd party consent and trust services.)

-Nevertheless, just the provision of a consent receipt is signal of partial compliance and ability to assist in consent management if needed.
+Nevertheless, just the provision of a consent receipt is signal of partial compliance with additional usability of contact and context information enabling people to respond and organisations to assist in consent management if needed.

-[Ref - UK DP scale  of compliance reference and proposed consent receipt scale of compliance ]
+[Ref - UK ICO-Risk Assurance Scale reference and proposed consent receipt scale of assurance ]

 * Every extension will provide additional checklist requirements and variables.

-{Discussion: does this require CIS-Wg to propose a common methd for registering variables to the consent receipt specification}.
+{Discussion: does this require CIS-Wg to propose a common method for registering variables to the consent receipt specification}.

 Note: In each jurisdiction their are exceptions to consent which are not covered in the MVCR.
-The rationale is that the MVCR defaults provide a very low risk of being non-compliant, and in the case that there is an exemption to compliance, the organisation is still able to evolve their practice to be compliant.
+The rationale is that the MVCR defaults provide asurrance of a very low risk of being non-compliant with consent requiremetns, and in the case that there is an exemption to compliance, the organisation is still able to evolve their practice to be compliant.